betterscientificsoftware/bssw.io/Articles/Blog/2026-03-modern-memory-safe-cpp.md

 Rust software is largely memory safe by construction if it compiles, but it still requires runtime checks for certain operations like array-bounds indexing, where the values of the indices cannot be proven to be in bounds at compile time.

 C++, by contrast, is assembling a layered system of safer library types, compiler diagnostics, runtime hardening, static analysis, and opt-in profiles.
-Those layers are useful, but they do not make the language uniformly memory-safe, and they are easier to bypass accidentally or intentionally.
+Those layers are useful, but they do not make the language uniformly memory safe, and they are easier to bypass accidentally or intentionally.

 However, C++ has one advantage that rewriting code to Rust does not: it can be improved in place inside enormous deployed systems while preserving existing ABIs, interoperability, and performance envelopes.
 That is why the LLVM work matters so much.